 Pressure Altitude Calculator

-Estimate altitude from pressure, pressure from altitude, or sea-level pressure from local readings with standard-atmosphere or isothermal assumptions.
+Calculate pressure altitude, pressure from altitude, or sea-level pressure from a local reading using standard-atmosphere or isothermal assumptions.

 Choose a preset to fill the form and refresh results instantly.